Language Courses

 More Courses

-• The Language Centre offers also a wide range of language courses to all students and staff of the PLUS.
+• The Language Centre also offers a wide range of language courses to all students and staff of the PLUS.

 • Various departments offer other courses / formats for training language or academic skills.